The Method 1 is to use the

 lang directory

-Starting with Wrapper version 3.5.0, the Wrapper can be localized.
+Starting with Wrapper version 3.5.0,

 The language resource files can be found in the

-so we will need to create one and copy those files to there:
+application's home directory and copy those files to there:

-If you wish to place the language resource files "*.mo" to another location,
+If you wish to place the language resource files *.mo to another location,

 you will need to edit the wrapper.conf file